frankvega2010/Unity-LostCave/README.md

 # Lost Cave
-## An Unity Project for a College Assigment.
+## A Unity Project for a College Assigment.

 A small recreation of the classic Bomberman but now on 3D!
 It will contain the basic mechanics of the game with a new kind of polish.